istio/istio.io/content/en/blog/2019/announcing-1.3/index.md

 As always, there is a lot happening in the [Community Meeting](https://github.com/istio/community#community-meeting); join us every other Thursday at 11 AM Pacific.

-Join one of our [Working Groups](https://github.com/istio/community/blob/master/WORKING-GROUPS.md) and help us make Istio better.
+The growth and success of Istio is due to its 400+ contributors from over 300 companies.
+Join one of our [Working Groups](https://github.com/istio/community/blob/master/WORKING-GROUPS.md) and help us make Istio even better.

 To join the conversation, go to [discuss.istio.io](https://discuss.istio.io), log in with your GitHub credentials and join us!